 Harbin, in China’s northeastern Heilongjiang province, isn’t on most travellers radar for ten months a year.
 However, when the winter chill really sets in, a magical kingdom grows up, Frozen-style, made of ice and snow.
+It becomes one of the greatest places to visit in China.
 This annual festival is Harbin’s huge party piece, and this your ultimate guide to Harbin Snow and Ice Festival.

 Harbin Snow and Ice Festival